xttjsn/conway_sdl/README.md

 # Conway's Game of Life

 Implemented with SDL and QuadTree, tested on OSX.
+(Probably would also build on Windows)

 ## Usage